 First, the market profile and then the basic charts for single family homes or houses in San Jose.
 FYI, Altos uses LIST prices.
 The RE Report further down uses SOLD prices (which is part of the reason why I utilize both).

-This real time market San Jose housing market profile (updated October 6th) shows on the graph a sharp decrease of inventory, rising prices, shrinking days on market, and a steady rise in market action.
-San Jose is in a strong seller’s market according to Altos, and is continuing to heat up.
-The Median List Price (for condos and houses combined) is usually stable around $1,250,000, though it’s nearer to $1.3 mil recently.
+This real time market San Jose housing market profile (updated January 12th) shows on the graph a steadily retreating inventory, lengthening days on market, and a stable market action.
+San Jose is in a strong seller’s market according to Altos, and holding.
+The Median List Price (for condos and houses combined) is usually stable around $1,250,000, though it was nearer to $1.3 mil around late summer and early autumn.

 When locals think of Willow Glen, most will picture the charming historic homes and bustling downtown strip, but this attractive community extends beyond the historic blocks.
 The Willow Glen Neighborhood Association defines the Central and Historic Willow Glen area apart from the Greater Willow Glen Neighborhood and Planning Area, roughly 10.4 square miles with approximately 82,000 residents.
 One of the scenic communities of the greater Willow Glen area is Doerr Park.